redhat-beyond/documents/statement-of-work/Beyond07-SOW.md

 * Testing- unit tests and functional tests with pytest
 * Virtualization - Spin up a VM using Vagrant and VirtualBox
 * Databases - Basic familiarity with database concepts
-* Data modeling
-    * ERD - Entity Relationships Diagrams
-    * DFD - Data Flow Diagram

 ## Milestones

-### Demo 1 (November 13th): Project selection and setting up a DEV environment
+### Demo 1 (March 13th): Project selection and setting up a DEV environment

-Main project goal:
-As a developer I would like to contribute/collaborate within a distributed development team.
-To achieve the goal, the team sets up shared working environment and practice shared work processes.
-Mentors will advise how to prepare for the demo.

-__Note:__  The process is as important as the final project products.
+The main purpose of the demo is to motivate you to come together as a project development team and establish your shared working environment and process.
+As such, we will monitor when and how you do the work of preparing for the demo, and the process is as important (If not more so) as the final results you will present.

 As part of the preparation for this demo you should establish a new **public** channel in the Beyond Slack workspace for communications inside